 For the 2018 book, click here

-In 2017-18, we involved seven sites featuring 25 classrooms and over 400 children.
-Van Ness Elementary School (DCPS) joined the group of sites that participated in 2016-17.
+2017-18: Seven sites featuring 25 classrooms and over 400 children were involved.
+Van Ness Elementary School (DCPS) joined the group of sites that had participated in 2016-17.
 Fight For Children supported the project that year.

-The project is indebted to its cultural institution partners–DC Public Library, Imagination Stage, the National Building Museum, the National Gallery of Art, and the Smithsonian’s National Air and Space Museum–who have provided invaluable STEAM-infused experiences for each of the participating classrooms.
+CAC is indebted to its cultural institution partners–DC Public Library, Imagination Stage, Inner City Inner Child, the National Building Museum, the National Gallery of Art and the Smithsonian’s National Air and Space Museum–who have provided invaluable STEAM-infused experiences for each of the participating classrooms.

 The project has garnered national publicity in a variety of early childhood publications and was featured in The Atlantic online in 2015.